-Benefits Of Spinal Decompression Chiropractic Services
+Benefits Of Chiropractic

-Increasingly over the past few decades, the medical community has come to accept and recognize chiropractic care as a valid form of treatment for a variety of neuro-musculoskeletal conditions, and as a conservative treatment option for patients with lower back pain.
+Increasingly over the past few decades, the medical community has come to accept and recognize chiropractic care as a valid form of treatment for a variety of neuro-musculoskeletal conditions, and as a conservative treatment option for patients with neck and back pain.
 Moreover, many medical doctors recognize a chiropractic diagnosis and accept it as the first line of treatment for functional disorders of the entire musculoskeletal system.

 Studies by leading medical journals in recent years have confirmed the benefits of chiropractic care:

 - A 1993 report by the Ontario Ministry of Health concluded that chiropractic care was the most effective treatment for lower back pain.
-The agency also recommended that chiropractic care be fully integrated in the Canadian government’s health care system.
+The agency also recommended that chiropractic care be fully integrated into the Canadian government’s health care system.

 - In 1994, the federal Agency for Health Care Policy and Research published its Clinical Practice Guidelines, which asserted that spinal manipulation was effective in reducing pain and speeding recovery among patients with acute low back symptoms without radiculopathy.